jonlinnell/jtdn/README.md

-jtdn
+Tweetcap
 ==============
 A data live-capture tool for Twitter.

 DESCRIPTION
 --------------

-jtdn uses the Twitter API to live capture tweets that match certain keywords.
+Uses the Twitter API to live capture tweets that match certain keywords.
 It dumps these tweets into an SQLite database, and optionally prints them to STDOUT.

-The 't' stands for Twitter, but the meanings of the other letters are a mystery.

 USAGE
 --------------

-	jtdn [--config path] --db path --keywords keywords [--monitor] [--no-rt]
+	tweetcap.pl [--config path] --db path --keywords keywords [--monitor] [--no-rt]

 **--config**

 Use this to specify a different authentication file.

-If not specified, jtdn will use 'auth.conf' in the current directory.
+If not specified, tweetcap will use 'auth.conf' in the current directory.

 Authentication files should return a Perl hash containing OAuth/Twitter API keys and tokens.
 You need to get these yourself.